 The faculty in your program will review your work, judge the adequacy of your progress, offer suggestions about future course taking, and make a recommendation on Advancement to Prospective Candidacy to the Graduate Program Coordinator (the Associate Dean for Graduate Programs).
 While we encourage as much faculty input as possible, a minimum of one faculty member besides your advisor will take part in this review.
 Advisers are then required to meet with the student to provide a summary of the collective input gathered from the larger program faculty meeting.

-Once you have advanced, you and the Office of Student Services will be notified about completing the milestone of becoming a Prospective Candidate.
+Once you have advanced, you should initiate the Prospective Candidacy Form to notify the Office of Student Services about completing this milestone.

 A summary of the process is below:

 1. Meet minimum requirements for advance to prospective candidacy.